hemantksingh/messup-learn/fundamentals/messaging/Asynchronous Messaging.md

 1. Domain model and messaging infrastructure share the same persistence store.
 This allows changes to the domain and adding new messages within a local transaction.

 1. Domain model's persistence and messaging persistence store are controlled under a global XA transaction (two-phase commit).
-Pat Helland in his paper [Life beyond Distributed Transactions](http://www-db.cs.wisc.edu/cidr/cidr2007/papers/cidr07p15.pdf) says *"Attempts to use distributed transactions are too fragile and perform poorly"*
+See the Helland quote under [Sagas and distributed transactions](#sagas-and-distributed-transactions) for why this is a poor option.

 1. Create a special storage area (e.g. a database table) for messages in the same persistence store that is used by the Domain model.
 Rather than the messaging mechanism controlling the message store, it is controlled by your service (bounded context).
+This is the **Transactional Outbox** pattern.
 An out-of-band (background process) **event forwarding** mechanism monitors the message store for new messages, publishes them through the messaging mechanism and then marks them as dispatched/published.
 The message store also has the ability to provide REST-based notification feeds for the messages.
 The event forwarder must be custom developed in order to send messages through the messaging mechanism and it could fail just before marking a message as dispatched (assuming no global transactions between the message store and the messaging mechanism persistence).
 When the event forwarder recovers it will end up publishing the messages again.
 This enforces some constraints on consumers, like the ability to de-duplicate incoming messages.

 ### Producers guarantee at least once delivery and consumers implement idempotency